HasanBALKANCI/Clarusway-AWS/aws/Hands-on/14_05_2022_EC2_Volumes/Volumes.md

 ```

 # NOTE: You can use "sudo mount -a" to mount volumes and partitions after editing fstab file without rebooting.

+NOTE to SELF
+    1. Volume and EC2 must be same AZ.
+    2. Create a new volume
+    3. Action and attach
+    4. After attach the satatus of volume will be 'in use'